Programme/Approved Electives for 2023/24

 The Law of Real Property module builds on knowledge acquired at Level 4 in Introduction to Property (LAW-10037) and examines the major types of third-party property interests that may exist in land.
 Students will consider in depth how property rights are acquired, protected and transferred.
 Leases and licences will be examined and students will acquire an understanding of the role of covenants within leases.
 Students will explore the rules relating to the creation of easements, the transmission of the benefit and burden of freeholdcovenants, the statutory formalities and policy drivers governing land contracts and the legitimate means by which these formalities can be circumvented.
 The law of mortgages will be analysed with special attention to the statutory, common law and equitable rights and remedies of the parties.

 Intended Learning Outcomes

-describe and distinguish (both theoretically and practically) between types of interest in land: 1explain, apply and critique the formalities governing the creation, acquisition and disposition of interests in land: 1analyse and appraise historical and contemporary policy and case law developments in land law: 1communicate effectively in writing the application of land law to the resolution of property disputes, and to provide detailed legal advice by reference to legal authority and the views of academic commentators: 1
+describe and distinguish (both theoretically and practically) between different types of interest in land: 1explain, apply and critique the formalities governing the creation, acquisition and disposition of interests in land: 1analyse and appraise historical and contemporary policy and case law developments in land law: 1communicate effectively in writing the application of land law to the resolution of property disputes, and to provide detailed legal advice by reference to legal authority and the views of academic commentators: 1

 Lectures: 20 hours Tutorials: 6 hours;Tutorial preparation and further reading: 72Assessment preparation, revision and further reading: 52